NaveNexus7/Data-Visualization-Project/README.md

 3. Run the appropriate scripts or notebooks to preprocess the data.
 4. Run the scripts or notebooks to generate visualizations.

+---
+## Use Case Overview
+The data insights provided in this documentation are derived from the analysis of the seven datasets provided by Better By Far.
+Each dataset focuses on different aspects of user behavior, demographics, and preferences.
+The insights aim to address Better By Far's requirements and objectives outlined in the use case provided.

+### Use Case Description
+"Better By Far" is a company planning to launch a new Social Media Platform with the same name.
+The company has received datasets from a Data Collection team and seeks assistance from a Data Visualization Programming team to analyze the data and gain insights.

+### Requirements and Objectives
+Better By Far’s use case requirements and objectives are as follows:

+- **M1) Initial dataset for starting project**: Initial dataset provided by the Data Collection team.

+- **M2) User Behavior and Opinions Over Time**: Analyze user behavior and opinions over time.

+- **M3) Composition of User Demographics, Interests, and Intentions**: Explore user demographics, interests, and intentions.

+- **M4) Distributions of User Age, Income, Usage Intent, and Purchase Intent**: Visualize distributions of user age, income, usage intent, and purchase intent.

+- **M5) Demographic and other user-characteristic profile comparison**: Compare profiles of most viable, unsure, and most disinterested users.

+- **M6) Revelatory relationships between user characteristics and intended behaviors**: Identify relationships between user characteristics and intended behaviors.

+- **M7) Possible data insights from geographical representations**: Extract insights from geographical representations of data.

+---

 ## Documentation
 # Data Visualization Insights for "Better By Far" Project